FreeAndFair/ColoradoRLA/docs/89_glossary.md

 * **ballot tabulation audits** TBD. including risk-limiting audits, opportunistic audits, bayesian audits, fixed-percentage audits, etc.

-* **opportunistic audit* - an auditing technique designed to efficiently generate evidence for additional contests in a ballot-level audit.
-A significant part of the effort in doing a risk limiting audit involves physically retrieving the ballots selected for audit.
+* **opportunistic audit** - an auditing technique designed to efficiently generate evidence for additional contests in a ballot-level audit.
+A significant part of the effort in doing a risk-limiting audit involves physically retrieving the ballots selected for audit.
 While doing the manual tabulation and entering the data for the contests on that ballot which are subject to strict risk limits, it is possible to